af1tang/convogym/README.md

 * Please also open an issue page when making a feature request.

-* Feel free to push a PR and I'll review it.
+* Feel free to submit a PR and I'll review it.
 Unlike my documentation practices, I typically do not procrastinate with code review and issues.

 A more detailed documentation page to come.